 The position asserted by Mercier that social security is a contract, visible or invisible, thus does not manifest itself in the decisions of federal courts.
 See also McLaughlin v.
 CIR, 832 F.2d 986, 987 (7th Cir.
 1987)("The notion that the federal income tax is contractual or otherwise consensual in nature is not only utterly without foundation but... has been repeatedly rejected by the courts."); and United States v.
 Drefke, 707 F.2d 978, 981 (8th Cir.
 1983).
 Contentions that driver licenses are contracts are baseless.
 See Hershey v.
 Commonwealth Dep't. of Transportation, 669 A.2d 517, 520 (Pa.Cmwlth.
 1996); and State v.
 Gibson, 697 P.2d 1216 (Idaho 1985).

 Mercier also had a

+is admiralty".
 I address that groundless argument here.

 also made snide remarks that the money argument relating to

 gold, silver and Federal Reserve Notes that is popular with

 many is baseless, but I demonstrate otherwise here.